Andrew Buchan: Career

 In addition to stage, television and film, Buchan has built up an extensive voice acting catalogue.
 He has appeared in BBC Radio drama, Dickens Confidential, and radio dramatisations of Therese Raquin and The Great Gatsby.
-He has read prose and poetry on BBC Radio for Words and Music: Law and Order and Ave Maria, as well as featuring in on-line role-playing games, audio books, advert voiceovers and narrating TV documentaries and reality-competition shows, such as Britain's Best Home Cook.
+He has read prose and poetry on BBC Radio for Words and Music: Law and Order and Ave Maria, as well as featuring in online role-playing games, audio books, advert voice-overs, and narrating TV documentaries and reality-competition shows, such as Britain's Best Home Cook.

 Personal life

 Buchan married his long-term girlfriend, actress Amy Nuttall, on 8 September 2012, not far from their respective childhood homes in Lancashire, England.
-The couple had been together since 2007.
 They have two children, a daughter and a son.
+In February 2023, it was reported Nuttall and Buchan had split up before Christmas, as Buchan had started an affair with Leila Farzad.